Jon Urbanchek is one of the O.G. legends of swimming.

 “Maximum lactate production and lactate buffering are involved in these sets, and maximum heart rates are attained,” says Urbanchek.

-The intensity and stress involved means you should not be doing this type of set every time you hit the pool.
+The intensity and stress involved mean you should not be doing this type of set every time you hit the pool.

 “This training is used less often… because of the intensity levels involved,” said Urbanchek.
 “Rest intervals are four to six minutes of active recovery between swims.”

 Taking the time to warm down thoroughly afterwards can also help your body bounce back faster.
-Here’s some fascinating research that demonstrates how much active recovery after maximum effort sets can help you improve faster.
+Here’s some fascinating research demonstrating how much active recovery after maximum effort sets can help you improve faster.

 Note: These sets were pulled from one of the best swim coaching books out there, the Swim Coaches Bible 2.
 I’ve included the book within my list of essential books for swim coaches.
 You can also pick up a copy for yourself here via Amazon (affiliate link).